Outlook signature not working in Office 365?

 Office 365 is not designed for email signature management.
 It does not come with any signature option other than the disclaimer function.

-Therefore it’s quite common to find a signature not showing in Outlook when using Office 365, especially if HTML is involved.
+Therefore it’s quite common to find an Outlook signature not working when using Office 365, especially if HTML is involved.